 John R. Colson has been a member of the Board of Directors since 1998 and has served as Chairman of the Board of Directors since 2002.
 Mr. Colson has served as Quanta's Chief Executive Officer since December 1997.
 He joined PAR Electrical Contractors, Inc. (PAR), an electrical specialty contractor and now a subsidiary of Quanta, in 1971 and served as its President from 1991 until December 1997.
-He is currently a director of the Missouri Valley Chapter of the National Electrical Contractors Association (NECA), a regent of the Electrical Contracting Foundation and, since May 1999, a director of U. S. Concrete, Inc.
+He is currently a director of the Missouri Valley Chapter of the National Electrical Contractors Association (NECA), a regent of the Electrical Contracting Foundation and also serves as Vice President-at-Large of NECA and, since May 1999, is a director of U. S. Concrete, Inc.